Title IX Policy

 Retaliation Prohibited at Jefferson College

 ***Please note, the content on this site is a summary.
-Please see the Jefferson College Title IX Sexual Harassment Policy and Grievance Process for a detailed description of the grievance process. ***
+Please see the Jefferson College Title IX Sexual Harassment Policy and Grievance Process for students and employees a detailed description of the grievance process. ***

 Prohibited Conduct

-The Jefferson College Title IX Sexual Harassment Procedure and Grievance Process for students and employees prohibits all forms of Sexual Harassment including Sexual Assault, Stalking, Dating Violence, and Domestic Violence against any Jefferson College community members of any sex, gender, gender identity, gender expression, or sexual orientation.
+The Jefferson College Title IX Sexual Harassment Procedure and Grievance Process prohibits all forms of Sexual Harassment including Sexual Assault, Stalking, Dating Violence, and Domestic Violence against any Jefferson College community members of any sex, gender, gender identity, gender expression, or sexual orientation.

 These acts can occur between individuals who are known to one another, or have an intimate or sexual relationship, or may involve individuals who are not known to one another.
 These acts can be committed by person(s) of any sex, gender, or other identity, and it can occur between people of the same or different sex or gender identities.

-Jefferson College prohibits the following types of conduct under the Jefferson College Title IX Sexual Harassment Procedure and Grievance Process for students and employees:
+Jefferson College prohibits the following types of conduct under the Jefferson College Title IX Sexual Harassment Procedure and Grievance Process:

 1. Sexual Harassment: Sexual Harassment is any conduct on the basis of sex that satisfies one or more of the following: